-Cataract Surgery & Innovation in Developing Countries
+Cataract Surgery & Innovation in Low to Middle Income Countries

 While many causes of illness require long-term treatment (medication, monitoring, hospitalization), cataract does not.
 Cataract surgery is a one-time, low-cost procedure yielding dramatic results.